SixuanXuab3/X-Finance-Club/README.md

 # X-Finance-Club

 Hi, this is **X Finance Club**.

-Here are some uploads for Projects
+Here are some uploads for Projects.

 Currently, all work is done by **Sixuan Xu**.

 Members: